Herbert Tannenbaum: Nazi persecution in Germany and the Netherlands

 After the Nazis came to power in 1933, Tannenbaum was persecuted because of his Jewish heritage.
 On April 1, 1933, his art shop was boycotted.
 From April 4 to June 5, 1933, the art-political smear show Kulturbolschewistische Bilder (Cultural Bolshevik Images) took place at the Kunsthalle Mannheim under the new National Socialist leadership, in which the acquisitions of modern art under the museum director Gustav Hartlaub, who had been dismissed in 1933, were attacked and ridiculed; Tannenbaum was also attacked as a Jew and as a mediator of modern art.
 One day earlier, on April 3, 1933, the National Socialist newspaper Hakenkreuzbanner had written: "When going through the show, the German people become only more aware that it was Jews and Jewish art dealers (Flechtheim, Cassirer, Tannenbaum) who talked up 'works' to a Dr. Hartlaub, who after such achievements could be described as unsuitable for the Kunsthalle, which must represent after-art and put the aesthetics of a healthy person in harness."

 In 1936, Tannenbaum sold his art business to the Dresden art dealer Rudolf Probst.
 Tannenbaum emigrated to the Netherlands in 1937 and set up a small art gallery adjacent to his apartment at Leonardostraat 6 in Amsterdam.
 In the Netherlands, Tannenbaum was in contact with German emigre artists such as Heinrich Campendonk and Max Beckmann.
-Tannenberg's efforts to obtain entry permits to the Netherlands for his brother Otto and his cousin Paula Straus, a well-known Stuttgart goldsmith, failed, and they were murdered in the Auschwitz concentration camp.
+Tannenbaum's efforts to obtain entry permits to the Netherlands for his brother Otto and his cousin Paula Straus, a well-known Stuttgart goldsmith, failed, and they were murdered in the Auschwitz concentration camp.
 After the German occupation of the Netherlands in 1940, Tannenbaum was threatened with constant persecution; only his "mixed marriage," as it was called by the National Socialists, offered some protection.
 Tannenbaum was no longer allowed to practice his business under the German occupation.
 During the last years of the war, he did not leave his house at all and at times hid in a hovel in the attic.